 - $12,500 went to 3 different charities

 - Although the remaining $200,000 was allocated to spending, they decided to pay off a $75,000 line of credit, take the family to Hawaii ($14,000), replace washer and dryer ($5000) and buy new furniture for the family room ($10,000).
 The rest of the money was put into a savings account.

-When Mary and Jack sold some of their old furniture on Kijiji for $1000, they applied the money according to their conscious spending plan.
+When Mary and Jack sold some of their old furniture on Kijiji for $1000, they applied for the money according to their conscious spending plan.
 When Sam got a tax refund back from the government, he asked Mary if he could use it to buy a new set of golf clubs.

 Having a conscious spending plan makes saving and investing easier because it makes the decision automatic.
-As you can see from Mary and Sam, you can always apply money differently but it just fosters discipline by having a pre-determined plan that was thought out instead of ad hoc.
+As you can see from Mary and Sam, you can always apply for money differently but it just fosters discipline by having a pre-determined plan that was thought out instead of ad hoc.